 Oswald Wirth was a Swiss occultist and author.
 His book “Tarot of the Magicians” was first published in Paris in 1927, and later in 1985, the English version of Weiser was released.

 Oswald Wirth provides a clear explanation of the Major arcana.
-His interpretations combine symbolism of Alchemy, Rosicrucianism, Freemasonry, Egyptian and Chaldean magick, as well as astronomical associations.
+His interpretations combine the symbolism of Alchemy, Rosicrucianism, Freemasonry, Egyptian and Chaldean magick, as well as astronomical associations.

 The first part presents various tables to show the different correlations of cards and to clarify that there are different ways of understanding the hidden meaning of each card depending on the type of correlation we choose.